 Your committee for 2017/2018 is:

 Top of page

-The committee was recently contacted by Nicholas Whyte, president of DipSoc in 1987-1988, who could tell us that DipSoc was founded in 1986.
+The committee was once contacted by Nicholas Whyte, president of DipSoc in 1987-1988, who could tell us that DipSoc was founded in 1986.
 Apparantly both he and the founder Paul Brummell have continued to diplomatic careers.

 The written records (games, people and finances) go back to about 1996.

 The current committee would welcome any further information of years past.

 A presidential handover document is available, as is Jack's DipSoc quotes page.